mobizt/FirebaseJson/README.md

 #### Remove the array value at specified path from FirebaseJsonArray object.

-param **`path`** - The relative path to array in FirebaseJsonArray object to remove.
+param **`path`** - The relative path to array in FirebaseJsonArray object to be removed.

 return **`bool`** value represents the success operation.

-The relative path must be begin with array index (index number of array inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would remove the data of myData key inside the array indexes 2.
+The relative path must be begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.

 ```C++
 bool remove(const String &path);
 ```